+EarthSky | Zodiacal light: All you need to know

 Zodiacal light: All you need to know

 The zodiacal light is a cone of eerie light above the sunrise or sunset point on the horizon.
 You’ll see it before morning dawn breaks or after evening twilight ends.
-No matter where you are on Earth, your best chance to see it in the east before dawn is late summer or early autumn (false dawn).
-Your best chance to see it in the west at dusk is late winter or early spring (false dusk).
+If you’re in the Northern Hemisphere, the weeks around the September equinox are your best chance to see the zodiacal light in the east before dawn.
+Then it’s sometimes called the false dawn.
+If you’re in the Southern Hemisphere, now is the time to see the zodiacal light in the west at dusk.
+Some call it the false dusk.

 The light looks like a hazy pyramid.
 It appears in the sky just before true dawn lights the sky.
 It’s comparable in brightness to the Milky Way, but even milkier in appearance.
 Unlike true dawn or dusk, there’s no rosy color to the zodiacal light.
 The reddish skies at dawn and dusk are caused by Earth’s atmosphere.
 But the zodiacal light originates far outside our atmosphere.

 The darker your sky, the better your chances of seeing the zodiacal light.
 Your best bet is to pick a night when the moon is out of the sky, although it’s possible, and very lovely, to see a slim crescent moon in the midst of this strange milky pyramid of light.
+In September 2022, the best time to see that would be around September 21, 22, 23 and even 24 (new moon will fall at 21:54 UTC on September 25, 2022).

 Most visible around the equinoxes